Holding State Officials Accountable.

 In September 2017, Campaign for Accountability called on Cole County Prosecuting Attorney Mark Richardson to investigate whether Paul Mouton, a political consultant for GOP megadonor David Humphreys, should be charged with a criminal offense for violating Missouri lobbying laws.
 Earlier that week, Mouton was fined a mere $200 by the Missouri Ethics Commission for illegally lobbying in the state Capitol.

 In February 2017, CfA sued Montana State Senator Jennifer Fielder for failing to respond to an open records request relating to her work with the Utah-based nonprofit, the American Lands Council (ALC).
+(Continue reading about our State Oversight work below).

 As local news organizations face ever-deepening cuts in their editorial budgets, Campaign for Accountability tracks local and state officials whose self-serving actions may otherwise go undetected.